dreamsxin/ext-async/README.md

 ### Process

 The `Process` class provides access to a started process.
 You can use `isRunning()` to check if the process has terminated yet.
 The process identifier can be accessed using `getPid()`.
 Iy any pipe was configured using `STDIO_PIPE` it will be accessible via the corresponding getter method.
 You can send a signal to the process using `signal()`, on Windows systems only `SIGHUP` and `SIGINT` are supported (you should use the class constants defined in `SignalWatcher` to avoid magic numbers).
-Calling `awaitExit()` will suspend the current task until the process has terminated and return the exit code of the process.
+Calling `join()` will suspend the current task until the process has terminated and return the exit code of the process.

 ```php
 namespace Concurrent\Process;